hollowdoor/dom_autoscroller/README.md

 `npm install --save dom-autoscroller`

-Then use browserify (maybe webpack) to build your script.
+Then use browserify, webpack, or rollup to build your script.

 Or Download one of these files from the Github repo:

 -	*dist/dom-autoscroller.js*
 -	*dist/dom-autoscroller.min.js*

+If you use one of these prepackaged files the global name is **autoScroll**.

 Usage
 -----